Dual containment: Iraq

 The Joint Chiefs of Staff favored exploring dialogue with Saddam, but US Secretary of Defense Les Aspin, the CIA, and the US State Department wanted a harder line.
 The State Department, however, was concerned about the possibility of a sectarian war if Saddam was overthrown.
 It settled on an approach that was called "aggressive containment," a strategy of containment "through sanctions and the occasional resort to force."

 Lake rejected giving the CIA immediate authority to begin exploring options of a potential officer-led coup against Saddam.
 However, it was agreed that the administration would give political to support to the Iraqi National Congress and would continue the no-fly zones protecting Kurdish and Shia populations in Iraq.

+The U.S. dual containment policy toward Iraq also included covert efforts to achieve regime change.
+Following the establishment of the northern safe haven in 1991, intended to provide humanitarian relief and stem the flow of Kurdish refugees into neighboring countries, the region became a secure base for opposition movements.
+The Iraqi National Congress (INC), a coalition of opposition groups, was formed and supported covertly by the CIA.
+This support included the provision of funds, armaments, and logistical aid to foster an insurgency that would weaken Saddam Hussein's regime and pave the way for an internal coup d'état.
+These efforts marked a significant tactical shift, with regime change being pursued covertly under the guise of containment.

+Anthony Lake, National Security Advisor under President Clinton, later acknowledged that while containment was officially framed as upholding UN resolutions, it was, in effect, a tactical tool to achieve the broader strategic goal of regime change.
+The administration avoided explicitly stating this goal to maintain the coalition formed after the Gulf War, as an explicit call for regime change would have exceeded the UN mandate.

 Clinton authorized the use of punitive military force against Saddam's regime as part of this strategy, such as in 1993, when it was discovered that the Iraqi leader had plotted to assassinate George H. W. Bush, and in 1998 when Saddam expelled United Nations weapons inspectors.